antimof/UxPlay/README.md

 on DNS-SD Service Discovery.
 Most clients will then not attempt the setup of a  "shared secret key" when pairing, which is used by AppleTV for simultaneous handling of multiple clients (UxPlay only supports one client at a time).
 **This change is now well-tested, but in case it causes any protocol failures, UxPlay can be reverted to the previous behavior by uncommenting the previous "FEATURES_1" setting
-(and commenting out the new one) in lib/dnssdint.h, and then rebuilding UxPlay.**
+(and commenting out the new one) in lib/dnssdint.h, and then rebuilding UxPlay.** ("Pairing" is re-enabled when the new Apple-style one-time "pin" authentication is activated by running UxPlay with the "-pin" option introduced in UxPlay 1.67.)

 Protocol failure should not happen for iOS 9.3 or later clients.
 However, if a client